 Look across the MDLZ world, and you will see that each function relies on analytics to succeed.
-At ITS, we are creating an internal and external data market place.
+In ITS, we are creating an internal and external data market place.
 This means there is one single source of truth that all of us can learn from.

 HEADING 2 TEXT (5 words max)